KaitlynKeil/ThinkStats2/code/reports/report1.md

 >She/he thinks it is important that every person in the world should be treated equally.
 She/he believes everyone should have equal opportunities in life.

 with the scale ranging from 1 (very much like me) to 6 (not at all like me).
 After filtering out the responses from everyone who refused to answer, was unsure, or had a value not in the range of 1-6, I used the entire dataset across all the European countries surveyed.
 At first, I broke them up according to income bracket.
 If they fell into the 10th percentile (top 10% of income), they became 'wealthy'.
 If they fell in the 3rd percentile or less (30% and below), I classified them as 'low income'.
 The rest fell into the general category of 'other' or 'medium' income.
+As a quick note, these income percentiles are country-dependent; the 10th percentile for someone in Hungary would indicate $963.10 per month, whereas in Switzerland, 10th percentile indicates $5,453.41 per month (converted to USD for ease of comparison).
+As an additional note, different countries reported annual or monthly according to their own discretion, making general 'income bracket' the easiest comparision method.

 I also eventually broke them up according to country, in order to do a quick, surface analysis of the different countries.

 To visualize the data, I chose to use CDFs (cumulative distribution functions) to easily see the medians and percentiles.
 However, given the 6-point scale, this initially returned blocky step functions which were difficult to interpret at a glance and not representative of those who may have felt themselves at a 3.5 rather than a 4.
 To account for this, I jittered the data when producing the CDFs with a range of 0.5, smoothing out the curves.
+The unjittered CDFs of wealth and equality can be seen in the [IPython Notebook](https://github.com/KaitlynKeil/ThinkStats2/blob/master/code/report1.ipynb).

 I also made a few plots which are represented by the mean and a range showing the standard deviation to either side.
 This lets us compare different values (creativity to equality, for example) in another fashion.